GalvanizeOpenSource/Learn-To-Code-Week-1/README.md

 - On the use page, scroll down to number three and copy the link tag provided.
 - Paste that link tag in your index.html file with the new link tag you copied from google fonts.
 - Copy the code under number four.
 - Paste that code into your stylesheet!
-(BONUS: Where should you paste this?)

 ##The User wants some changes
 - Change the name of the site
 - Change all the navigation links & Section Headers
-- Embed an image
+- Replace my images with your own images

-##Open Your Project in Atom
+- Push changes to github

 ##Make some changes